CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 set_default_credentials('creds.json')
 ```

-Now, we are ready to geocode the dataframe:
+Now that your credentials are set, you are ready to geocode the dataframe:

 ```python